yehia67/documentation/iot/0.1/how-to-guides/read-sensor-data.md

 ## Next steps

-You should read sensor data from a shell session only while you debug an application.
+Reading sensor data from a shell session like this is useful only while you debug an application.

 For a production application, you can [set up a sensor server](../how-to-guides/run-an-environment-sensor-and-client.md) that allows clients to connect to it and read its data.